Cervical Cancer: What You Need To KnowFebruary 04, 2018

 - If it has spread and, if so, how far;

 - Overall health and well-being; and

 The treatment plan most efficient for cervical cancer is:

 - Surgery, which can range from a cone biopsy to the removal of all involved organs and this will depend on how far the cancer has spread; and

 - Chemotherapy to kill cancer cells before or after surgery; and/or

 - Radiation therapy to kill or slow cancer cells either before or after surgery or both.

 At Ubuntu Medical, we care about all aspects of health and well-being.
 We have a group of allied health professionals to assist with all patients needing help regarding this illness.
-Furthermore, our GPs, Dr. Julie O’Connor and Dr. Kathy O’Sullivan will provide you the best information regarding cervical cancer and support and guide with utmost care.
+Furthermore, our GP, Dr. Kathy O’Sullivan will provide you the best information regarding cervical cancer and support and guide with utmost care.